fcoskunn/personal-page/content/pages/contacts.md

 **Non-Academic Website for Abdullah Gul University (Ongoing)**

 * With the coordination of the AGU Youth Factory and Dean of Students Office the Non-Academic Transcript (NAT) is created by Abdullah Gul University which will now ensure easy recognition  of the students&#39; competencies.
-The academic achievement of the students is recognized by the diploma and the diploma appendix they receive when they graduate from their respective universities.
 Via NAT, students will make the extracurricular activities they took part in and the competencies (soft skills) they acquired recognized.
 * The NAT website is prepared with php, jQuery, Hammer.js, Materialize CSS on CentOS operating system.

 **Events and Contests' Nokia Registration System Supporting GDPR Requirements (Ongoing)**